vjousse/vim-for-humans-book/rst/en/usable-vim.rst

 Modes: the powerful |vim| secrets
 =================================

 I suppose you will agree if I say that, if you want to learn |vim|, it's to be more efficient when writing/manipulating text or code.
 To be more efficient when writing text, there are not many solutions.
-There is only one actually: you need to move your hands as less as you can (even not at all) and only move your fingers.
+There is only one actually: you need to move your hands as little as you can (even not at all) and only move your fingers.

 To do so, of course, you will need to do without your mouse.
 In addition to being slow, the move keyboard -> mouse and then mouse -> keyboard is really bad for your joints.
 It's often the cause of musculoskeletal disorders.
 Maybe you are still young and don't know what I'm talking about, but believe me, you will have such problems one day or another (often sooner than you may think).
 If you are in front of your computer all day long, don't neglect those possible troubles, you may regret it someday. `According to Wikipedia <https://en.wikipedia.org/wiki/Musculoskeletal_disorder>`_, it's actually the most common professional disease.